-Professional development efforts must address the needs identified in the District's and/or campus's Comprehensive Needs Assessment (CNA) and District or Campus Improvement Plan (DIP/CIP).
+Professional development efforts must address the needs identified in the District's and/or campus's Comprehensive Needs Assessment (CNA).

 All federally funded professional development activities must be assigned a workshop number through the Professional Development System (PDS).
-This includes both local activities and attendance at out- of-district activities such as workshops and conferences.
+This includes both local activities and attendance to out-of-district and out of state activities such as workshops and conferences.